 An outline of critical dates would be beneficial.

 Important to get Haulers on-board early so they don’t come in at last minute with concerns/questions.
-By survey?
-Subcommittee?
+Suggestions included a survey, subcommittee or focus group in lieu of membership on the PC.

 Perhaps field trips would be beneficial for new members.
-Thoughts on how/when need to be developed.
+Thoughts on how/when need to be developed given limited staff resources.